Interesting Problems

 #math

 channel on Libera.
-A related question one can ask is whether there exists an odd homeomorphism from $\mathbb{Q}$ to $\mathbb{Q} \times \mathbb{Q}$.
+A related question is whether there exists an odd homeomorphism from $\mathbb{Q}$ to $\mathbb{Q} \times \mathbb{Q}$.
 I am unaware if such a homeomorphism exists - ensuring continuity at the seam $(0, \mathbb{Q})$ doesn't seem to be easy. -

 $\text{A needle of length $ n $ where $ n \in \mathbb{N} $ is dropped onto a square lattice.}$